Grants and Awards

 The Loft offers a broad range of award opportunities for writers at various stages of their artistic development.
 Grants and awards allow participants to focus on their craft over the course of a year; to hone their skills working with nationally acclaimed authors; and to embark on projects of their own design to further their artistic careers.
 Major programs are listed below, but unique, one-time programs are frequently announced for specific communities of writers.

-All Loft awards now require use of the online submission portal Submittable.
-If this is your first time using Submittable, download and read the handy PDF guide below.
+All Loft awards now require use of the online submission portal FluidReview.
+If this is your first time using FluidReview, download and read the handy PDF guide below.

 Minnesota Emerging Writers' Grant